run-ai/docs/docs/developer/cluster-api/reference/interactive.md

-# Training Workload Parameters
+# Interactive Workload Parameters

 Following is a full list of all training workload parameters.
-The text below is equivalent to running `kubectl explain trainingpolicy.spec`.
-You can also run `kubectl explain trainingpolicy.spec.<parameter-name>` to see the description of a specific parameter.
+The text below is equivalent to running `kubectl explain interactivepolicy.spec`.
+You can also run `kubectl explain interactivepolicy.spec.<parameter-name>` to see the description of a specific parameter.

 ```
-KIND:     TrainingWorkload
+KIND:     InteractivePolicy
 VERSION:  run.ai/v2alpha1

 RESOURCE: spec <Object>

 DESCRIPTION:
-     The specifications of this TrainingWorkload
+     The specifications of this InteractivePolicy

 FIELDS:
    allowPrivilegeEscalation	<Object>